 Charming classic Bay front cottage in the small beach community of Slaughter Beach.
 Cottage style home w/ wrap around porch, wood floors, & recent energy upgrades.
 Very Strong rental history.
-Sold As-Is and fully furnished.
+Sold As-Is & fully furnished.
 Enjoy the peaceful sights and sounds of nature while living on the bay!

 Listing Courtesy of RE/MAX REALTY GROUP REHOBOTH

 You may have seen the reports — and they are correct — that the number of new foreclosures has dropped almost everywhere throughout the country.
 Although the Mortgage Bankers Association’s report about the drop in non-seasonally adjusted foreclosure starts might indicate otherwise, sharp-eyed buyers can still find any number of foreclosed homes in Delaware.

 For those whose goal is to find an appreciably nicer home at a lower-than-average price, a few basics shed light on the process.

 Short sales differ from foreclosures.
 Although the sale price may be a good deal less than what is still owed on a loan, it may be more or less than the actual value of the home.
 A foreclosed home in Delaware is one that is actually owned by the bank holding the underlying loan — with the previous homeowners already having moved on.

 Success in the foreclosure realm means saving money by buying local foreclosed homes — and it means being aware of the motives of the lender.
 First, any bank will typically offer foreclosed homes on an as-is basis.
 To keep losses in check, no repairs will have been made on the property.
 Some homes may be in fine condition, but others will not.
 That’s why it’s so essential to be willing to pay for an inspection on the property: it’s the only way to know exactly what you are getting into before you sign on the dotted line.